The Holiday Seafood Guide

 3. Maine Lobster Meat

-Sustainable, wild-caught lobsters, responsibly harvested by independent lobster fishers from the Gulf of Maine are guaranteed fresh.
-Maine has one of the best managed and maintained fisheries in the world.
-Try something really special this season by mimicking the infamous Eventide Oyster’s brown butter lobster roll.
+Sustainable, wild-caught lobsters, responsibly harvested by independent lobster fishers from the Gulf of Maine, are guaranteed fresh.
+Maine has one of the best-managed and maintained fisheries in the world.
+Try something special this season by mimicking the infamous Eventide Oyster’s brown butter lobster roll.

 4. Whole Live Lobsters

-Sure you can steam your live lobsters– or you can try something just as simple but unexpected.
-Though summer is without a doubt grilling season in Maine, grilled lobsters can be served year-round.
+Sure, you can steam your live lobsters or try something just as simple but unexpected.
+Though summer is, without a doubt, grilling season in Maine, grilled lobsters can be served year-round.
 The sweet, smoky BBQ flavor of tender lobster meat is for the making anytime, and the holidays are no exception.
-Check out our post How to Grill a Whole Live Lobster for the details.
+Check out our post, How to Grill a Whole Live Lobster, for the details.

 5. Cooking a Whole Fish

-Whether on the grill or in the oven, roasted whole fish is another option to consider for one of your Christmas or Holiday seafood dishes.
-There is a wide variety of fishes in the seafood markets in Maine to choose from.
-Here’s a recipe for roasted whole fish that will keep you smiling into the New Year.
+Whether on the grill or in the oven, roasted whole fish is another option for one of your Christmas or Holiday seafood dishes.
+There is a wide variety of fish in the seafood markets in Maine to choose from.
+Here’s a recipe for roasted whole fish to keep you smiling into the New Year.

 6. Fin Fish

-Like we mentioned above, there is nothing more classic than fish chowder for the New England holiday table.
-For the best fish chowder, choose prime fillets, fresh wild-caught haddock, or cod from the Gulf of Maine or from off the coast of Nova Scotia.
-For a more robust flavor, prepare the chowder a day or two in advance.
+As mentioned above, nothing is more classic than fish chowder for the New England holiday table.
+For the best fish chowder, choose prime fillets, fresh wild-caught haddock, or cod from the Gulf of Maine or off Nova Scotia’s coast.
+Prepare the chowder a day or two before for a more robust flavor.

 Shipping Information for the 2020 Holiday Season

-We want to make sure you get your Maine seafood on time for whatever your special dishes might be!
+We want to ensure you get your Maine seafood on time for your special dishes!

 Shipping